-A. The Reviewing Officer shall review decisions issued by a Presiding Officer and recommend an action to the Commission at its next scheduled meeting, following the review.

-B. The Reviewing Officer or any Commissioner may move to review affirm or modify all or any part of a Presiding Officer's decision.

-- C. The Commission shall vote on the Commissioner's motion: - 1.
-Within Ten (10) days following the review (or) - 2.
-At the next scheduled Commission meeting following the review
+- A. The Reviewing Officer shall review decisions issued by a Presiding Officer and recommend an action to the Commission at its next scheduled meeting, following the review. - B. The Reviewing Officer or any Commissioner may move to review, affirm or modify all or any part of a Presiding Officer's decision or remand for further proceedings. - C. The Commission shall vote on the Commissioner's motion no later than the next regularly scheduled Commission meeting following the review.

 6.02 PETITION FOR REVIEW OF PRESIDING OFFICER DECISION- Any party may file a petition for review with the Commission of all or any part of the Presiding Officer's final decision.
-The petition must be filed at the Commission's office, and served on all other parties, no later than ten (10) days following the date of the issuance of the Presiding Officer's final decision.
-The party seeking review must file an original and four copies of the petition and any related briefs submitted.
+The petition must be filed at the Commission's office, and served on all other parties, no later than ten calendar (10) days following the date of the issuance of the Presiding Officer's final decision.
+The party seeking review must file an original and four copies of the petition and any related briefs submitted if not filed electronically.